Breach of Fiduciary Duty

 External Breaches of Fiduciary Duties: Attorneys, Accountants, and Other Agents

 Fiduciary breaches can also arise externally.
 Possible fiduciary breaches involving attorneys, accountants, and other agents require a different approach, as less information may be available through the company’s internal information technology (IT) and recordkeeping systems.
-At Oberheiden Risk Consultants, we are equally adept at conducting internal and external fiduciary breach investigations, and our former federal agents can work with your company’s legal counsel as necessary in order to secure the evidence required to take appropriate responsive action.
+At Corporate Investigation Consulting, we are equally adept at conducting internal and external fiduciary breach investigations, and our former federal agents can work with your company’s legal counsel as necessary in order to secure the evidence required to take appropriate responsive action.

 We provide assistance with all types of internal and external breaches of the duty of care and the duty of loyalty.
 This includes instances of: